-For full details of worship, with service times, preachers, and feast days please see the Chapel card (pdf)
+For full details of Mass times, other liturgical events and guest preachers, please see the Chapel card (Provisional) (pdf)

-The College chapel, a grade 2 listed building, was designed by Fr.Benedict Williamson, C.SS.S.
-Its original design included a nave, a high altar and six side chapels.
-It was opened and blessed by Francis Bourne, the Cardinal Archbishop of Westminster, on 16 October 1916 and dedicated by the Rt Revd.Peter Smith, Bishop of East Anglia and an Honorary Fellow of the College, on 25 October 2000.
-The side-chapels or oratories reflect the early history of the College and its benefactors.
+The College chapel, a grade 2 listed building, was designed by Fr.Benedict Williamson, CSSP.
+It was opened and blessed by Cardinal Francis Bourne, the Archbishop of Westminster, on 16 October 1916 and dedicated by the Right Reverend.Peter Smith, Bishop of East Anglia and an Honorary Fellow of the College, on 25 October 2000.
+The side-chapels reflect the early history of the College and its benefactors.

-A new window depicting the ministry of St Boniface of Crediton (c.675-754), the apostle to Germany, was blessed by Cormac Murphy-O'Connor, Archbishop of Westminster and Visitor of the College, on 21 January 2003.
-The window was donated by Professor Stephen Frowen, a Fellow Commoner of the College, as part of the Anglo-German friendship.
-The window was designed and executed by Erica Bauer Bamberg.
+A new window depicting the ministry of St Boniface of Crediton (c.675-754), the apostle to Germany, was blessed by Cardinal Cormac Murphy-O'Connor, Archbishop of Westminster and Visitor of the College, on 21 January 2003.
+The window, designed and executed by Erica Bauer Bamberg, was donated by Professor Stephen Frowen, a Fellow Commoner of the College, as an expression of Anglo-German friendship.

-During full term informal morning prayers are held once a week and there is a weekly Bible Study.
-There are occasional talks or films on religious subjects.
-The Organ Scholar directs the College choir, which is open to all members of the College.
+During full term, Vespers, a scriptural meditation, informal discussion and exposition and adoration of the Blessed Sacrament takes place on Wednesdays at 7.30pm.
+The Organ Scholar directs the Chapel Choir, which is open to members and non-members of the College.
 Rehearsals are held weekly during full term.
 Details are posted on the chapel card.

-The chapel purchased a new organ, built by Wyvern Classical Organs of Woking, Surrey, in 1999.
 The post of organ scholar was established in 2001.
-Further information about the chapel and the organ scholarship are available from the Acting Dean, the Revd Professor (Fr) Allen Brent MA, DD (Cantab).
-There are limited funds available to Roman Catholic priests, secular or religious, enrolled as members of the College.
+Further information about the chapel and the organ scholarship are available from Dean.
+There are limited funds available for Roman Catholic priests, secular or religious, enrolled as members of the College.